 - Ms. Kathleen Ernce 2007- Current

-Our plans for the near future are to be able to expand our services to include a safe activity and exercise area for seniors; thereby, attracting “younger seniors” to the downtown area to help it to continue to grow.
+Our future plans include expanding our services to include an active, safe activity and exercise area for seniors; while, attracting “younger seniors” downtown to help the center to continue to grow.